vitessio/website/content/en/docs/16.0/get-started/local.md

 ## Install Vitess

 Download the [latest binary release](https://github.com/vitessio/vitess/releases) for Vitess on Linux.
-For example with Vitess 15:
+For example, to install the latest release of Vitess 16:

 **Notes:**